avidofood/vue-instagram-cropper/README.md

 - `initial-image-loaded`: Emitted when initial image loaded.
 - `loading-start`: Emitted when image loading phase starts.
 - `loading-end`: Emitted when image loading phase ends.
+- `update`: When a new image is drawn, you get get the metadata via the event.

 ## Methods